-Robert Antoniuk promoted to Director Customer Experience and Airports15.
-Dezember 2003
+Robert Antoniuk promoted to Director Customer Experience and Airports15 December 2003

 oneworld™, the leading international airline alliance, has promoted its Manager Brand Performance and Development Robert Antoniuk to fill the role of Director Customer Experience and Airports in its central management team.